This article is full of tips and techniques to help you take stunning desert pictures.

 To photograph the night sky, you need:

-- a full frame camera (ideally), although a crop sensor will also work, but will show less coverage with the same lens
+- A full-frame camera.
+A crop sensor will also work but will show less coverage with the same lens.

-- a cable release so ou don’t have to touch the camera (not required)
+- A cable release, so you don’t have to touch the camera.

-While longer exposures using bulb will work, the stars begin to blur at those longer shutter speeds.
+Longer exposures using Bulb Mode will work well.
+But the stars begin to blur at those longer shutter speeds.
 Keeping the shutter speed shorter (15-30 seconds) prevents blur.
 To get the needed increase in exposure sensitivity, upping the ISO helps.

-When you get ready to plan a desert photography adventure, consider these items before you hit the road:
+When you get ready to plan a desert photography adventure, consider these factors before you hit the road:

-2. Start with basic camera settings: ISO 100 for normal landscapes and increase ISO only when needed.
+- Start with basic camera settings.
+ISO 100 for normal desert landscapes and increase ISO only when needed.

-4. Are you planning on desert wildflowers?
+- Are you planning on photographing desert wildflowers?
 If winter storms have delivered a lot of rain, you can expect a good wildflower display.
-Prior to your trip, search online for desert wildflower websites that share up-to-date information on wildflower areas.
+Before your trip, search for desert wildflower websites.
+They share up-to-date information on wildflower areas.

-5. What’s the weather forecast?
-All weather is good, but stormy weather is great!
-However, AFTER stormy weather passes through, the result may mean even better conditions.
-Those desert storms often include sandstorms and you don’t want to be out in one of those.
-But if you can get out the day after the storm, you may very well find pristine conditions.
-The winds during storms will re-sculpt the sand dunes and create fresh patterns devoid of footprints and tracks.
+If you can get out the day after the storm, you may very well find pristine conditions.
+The winds during storms will re-sculpt the sand dunes and create fresh patterns without footprints and tracks.

-Desert photography is a wonderful way to capture the magic the desert offers.
-With some pre-planning, good timing, and minimal gear, you can enjoy a safe and rewarding desert photography photo adventure.
+Desert photography is a wonderful way to capture the magic desert landscapes offer.
+With some pre-planning, good timing, and minimal gear, you can enjoy a safe and rewarding desert photography adventure!